Rafael Nadal: Legacy

 Nadal is, without a doubt, the best athlete in the history of Spain.
 Spain has to pay him a tribute for many, many years.
 Nadal is the king of Roland Garros and of world tennis.
 He has achieved a record that is very difficult to beat.

 — — Felipe VI, on Nadal's legacy after he won his 22nd Grand Slam at the French Open in 2022.

 Nadal won the second-most major men's singles titles (22) in tennis history and the second-most "Big" titles (59) since 1990.
-He appeared in the Top 10 of the ATP rankings consecutively from April 2005 to March 2023 – a record spanning 912 weeks.
+He appeared in the Top 10 of the ATP rankings consecutively from April 2005 to March 2023 – a record 912 weeks.
 He stands alone in the Open Era as the player with the most clay court titles (63), consisting of an all-time record 14 French Open titles, 12 Barcelona Open titles, 11 Monte-Carlo Masters titles, and 10 Italian Open titles.
-His 14 French Open titles are a record at any single tournament, and he holds the open era records for the longest single-surface win streak in matches (81 on clay) and in sets (50 on clay).
+His 14 French Open titles are a record at any single tournament, and he holds Open Era records for the longest single-surface win streak in matches (81 on clay) and in sets (50 on clay).
 Nadal holds the men's all-time records for the most majors won without losing a set (4), the most match wins at a single major (112 at the French Open), and the highest match-winning percentage at clay court majors (96.6%), among many others.
 Nadal's dominance on clay is reflected by his honorific title as the "King of Clay", (Note: See:) and he is widely regarded as the greatest clay-court player in history.
 (Note: See:) Nadal is considered by many to be the greatest player in tennis history.
 (Note: See:)

-Nadal is one of three men, along with Agassi and Djokovic, to win the Olympic gold medal as well as the four majors in singles in his career, a feat known as a Career Golden Slam.
-He is the only male player in history to complete the Career Grand Slam and win an Olympic gold medal in both singles and doubles.
+Nadal is one of three men, along with Agassi and Djokovic, to win the Olympic gold as well as the four majors in singles in his career, a feat known as a Career Golden Slam.
+He is the only man to complete the Career Grand Slam and win Olympic gold in singles and doubles.
 (Note: Laurence Doherty, Charles Winslow, Vincent Richards, and Nicolás Massú are the only other male players in history who have won an Olympic gold medal in both singles and doubles in their careers, however, they never completed the Career Grand Slam.)
-He is one of four men in history, along with Roy Emerson, Rod Laver and Djokovic, to complete the double Career Grand Slam in singles.
+He is one of four men to complete the double Career Grand Slam in singles.